Executive Director - Hope Station

 Hope Station is seeking its next Executive Director.

-Hope Station provides and ranging in age from 2 months to over 80 years old each year.
-Add in financial assistance for families, plus re-housing assistance for persons experiencing homelessness, and you have the full breadth of Hope Station living into its mission to serve low-income persons in Wilson County, NC, through food, shelter, housing assistance, and financial assistance for families in crisis.
+Hope Station provides food for an average of 598 people, or 243 households per month, and shelter for nearly 250 people ranging in age from 2 months to over 80 years old each year.
+Add in emergency financial assistance for families, plus re-housing assistance for persons experiencing homelessness, and you have the full breadth of Hope Station living into its mission to serve low-income persons in Wilson County, NC, through food, shelter, housing assistance, and financial assistance for families in crisis.

 Operating under Wilson County Interfaith Services, Inc., Hope Station is an $800,000 organization with 15 on staff, more than 50 volunteers, and a board of 19.
 The current Executive Director, Linda Walling will retire at the end of this year and the Board has formed a Transition Committee to guide a successful leadership transition.